Sunderland sound mirror

 Location

-The mirror stands on a gently sloping hillside, 2 km from the coast at Newcastle Road, Fulwell.
-The Sunderland website has a map showing where it is, on Namey Hill, 570 m north of Carley Hill Cricket Ground (Grid reference NZ38945960).
+This acoustic mirror is easy to visit.
+It stands on a gently sloping hillside, 2 km from the coast at Newcastle Road, Fulwell.
+The City of Sunderland website has a map showing where it is, on Namey Hill, 570 m north of Carley Hill Cricket Ground (Grid reference NZ38945960).

 It is alongside the bridleway about 200 metres west of the Sunderland to South Shields road.
 Access and parking can be found down the unmade road which starts a short distance north of the Fulwell Windmill.